Malnutrition in Nursing Home or Assisted Living Residents

 Phoenix nursing home abuse lawyers Wattel and York assist the elderly

-The law firm of Wattel and York has been successful in helping the elderly community in Phoenix, Arizona, recover damages from nursing home neglect and abuse for years.
+The Phoenix, AZ personal injury lawyers at the law firm of Wattel and York has been successful in helping the elderly community in Phoenix, Arizona, recover damages from nursing home neglect and abuse for years.
 For a free consultation and case evaluation, call the nursing home abuse attorneys Wattel and York today.
 If you are unable to come to the office, we will be happy to come to you.